Azure/azure-storage-fuse/README.md

 ## Limitations
 - In case of BlockBlob accounts, ACLs are not supported by Azure Storage so Blobfuse2 will by default return success for 'chmod' operation.
 However it will work fine for Gen2 (DataLake) accounts.
+- In extended-attribute case, blobfuse2 supports only 'get' operation.
+Only below list of attributes are supported :

+    * "user.x-ms-content-md5" : MD5 Sum of the blob
+    * "user.x-ms-access-tier" : Blob access tier (supported only on block blob for now)
+    * "user.x-ms-content-type" : Blob content type (supported only on block blob for now)
+    * "user.x-ms-meta-\<meta-name\>" : Get specific metadata from Blob
+    * E.g. : attr -g "x-ms-access-tier" /usr/blobfuse2/abcd.txt

 ### Syslog security warning
 By default, Blobfuse2 will log to syslog.
 The default settings will, in some cases, log relevant file paths to syslog.